About me

 Since 2015, back in secondary school, I've been a huge fan of the incremental game Cookie Clicker.
 There's something uniquely satisfying about watching numbers climb higher and higher.
-Before long, I wanted to create my own incremental game—but at the time, I knew nothing about programming.
-It felt intimidating, almost impossible, like something I'd never be able to do.
-It took a few years before I finally decided I just had to give it a shot.
+I realized I wanted to make my own incremental game, but I knew nothing about programming.
+I didn't know any programming, but I was determined to figure it out.
+With some questionable JavaScript and some shotty CSS, a prototype for a game called Tree Cutter was born.

-In 2018, I created my very first game: Tree Cutter, an incremental game about, well, cutting trees.
-I poured countless hours into it, constantly experimenting with new CSS tricks, discovering how to generate HTML programmatically with JavaScript, and pretty much Googling everything I didn't understand.
-It was a messy, unpolished project, but it taught me so much about programming.
+In 2018, I dove fully into developing Tree Cutter.
+I spent countless hours experimenting with CSS tricks, learning how to generate HTML programmatically with JavaScript, and Googling everything I didn't understand.

 My passion for incremental games never faded.
 Six years later, I'm working on a new project: Emoji Tycoon.
 This time, with the experience I've gained, I'm aiming to build a fully-realized mobile game, complete with a robust front-end and back-end.